tormi/WunderWay/about-this-site/quality-management-system.md

 To do this properly meant a lot of effort.
 To make that effort worthwhile and to prove our quality credentials we decided to develop our processes in line with the quality management standard, ISO9001.

 Everything we do is focused on our quality objectives.
-See [Our Quality Objectives](/about-this-site/quality-management-system/quality-objectives/) and [Our Quality Policy](/about-this-site/quality-management-system/quality-policy/).
+See [Our Quality Objectives](/about-this-site/quality-management-system/quality-objectives/) and [Our Quality Policy and Scope](/about-this-site/quality-management-system/quality-policy/).

 The term Quality Management System is inherited from ISO9001 but we just need to see it as the way we do things within the business.
 The QMS used to be a single document (see [QMS History](https://drive.google.com/drive/folders/0Bxb4YZjQwNDgUWFYWHc1Y2V4Rzg)) but then we decided that it just didn't work in that format.
 That was when we moved to the WunderWay.